German Energy Agency (dena)/Federal Ministry for Economic Affairs and Climate Protection (BMWK)

 With the goal of continuing to expand the energy supply in their respective countries in a way that is environmentally compatible, progressive and economical, in 2019, Germany and Jordan agreed to further reinforce their cooperation.

-The Jordanian-German Energy Partnership is the central platform for the energy policy dialogue between Germany and Jordan.
-In Germany, the contracting authority is the Federal Ministry for Economic Affairs and Climate Protection (BMWK) and the political executing agency in Jordan is the Ministry for Energy and Natural Resources (MEMR).
-The German Energy Agency (dena) has the role of coordinator for the energy partnership’s activities.
+The Jordanian-German Energy Partnership was the central platform for the energy policy dialogue between Germany and Jordan.
+In Germany, the contracting authority was the Federal Ministry for Economic Affairs and Climate Protection (BMWK) and the political executing agency in Jordan was the Ministry for Energy and Natural Resources (MEMR).
+The German Energy Agency (dena) had the role of coordinator for the energy partnership’s activities.

-Prognos is the specialist partner for questions of energy statistics, digitalisation and modelling.
+Prognos was the specialist partner for questions of energy statistics, digitalisation and modelling.

-In September, in the context of the partnership, energy experts Friedrich Seefeldt and Mohammad Alkasabreh made a trip to Jordan that was coordinated by the dena.
-In the capital Amman, they worked for a whole week together with decision makers from ministries, public authorities and the energy industry on new concepts for Jordanian energy statistics.
+In September 2024, in the context of the partnership, energy experts Friedrich Seefeldt and Mohammad Alkasabreh made a trip to Jordan that was coordinated by the dena.
+In the capital Amman, they worked together with decision makers from ministries, public authorities and the energy industry on new concepts for Jordanian energy statistics.

-The exchange has a goal – to push forward the energy transition in both countries.
-This means:
+The exchange had a goal – to push forward the energy transition in both countries.
+This meant:

-The findings will be discussed in further meetings and continue to be developed in collaboration with German energy statistics stakeholders.
+The findings were be discussed in further meetings and continued to be developed in collaboration with German energy statistics stakeholders.

 More information on the dena website (in German)